 The Oct.
 6 analysis said under the current plan, vehicles on site would increase from 327 to 589.
 The city would make efforts to promote public transit.

-It had a lot of technical language, discussing “Tempered Vehicle Storage,” and storm water filtration methods.
+It had a lot of technical language, discussing “Temporary Vehicle Storage,” and storm water filtration methods.
 It is not the language of racial justice but project management.
 At best, it’s an effort to reduce the project’s increased harm to the neighborhood rather than make things better.

 The city’s blinders are apparent by its proposed measures of “success.”
 They are:

 - Changes to localized air quality.
 Success would be reduced pollution / improved air quality.